GodisE/Project-1-game/README.md

 ```
 >select all elements that exist within the gameboard to add easy functionality to them

+>create a function that unhides the hide class and shows the gameboard

 >Add styling to the gameboard

 **-As a user i want to be able to see my gameboard**